hackerzhuli/cryptominisat/README.markdown

 Also added cadiback, cadical, the dependency of the project directly here.
 So you don't have to separately get them.

 It is tested on Windows with mingW toolchain.
 Note that there is a hidden dependency that's the GMP library.
 Which is not available on Windows normally.
 You can use msys2 to install build tools which does include GMP.
+Although it is not tested on Linux, it should easily be modified to work.

 It's very easy to embed this library directly into your c++ project that use CMake as a build tool.